Region of Ossium.png

 • Quality: Forest

 The Echofell was the home of the Amber Scorpion clan of the Druj, and the site of the Tower of the Scorpion.
 The first real engagement of the invasion took place here when Imperial forces besieged the tower during torrential rain.
 The fortification was ultimately overrun and captured by the Empire and was garrisoned by a small force of Varushkans.
 A posting to the Tower of the Scorpion was seen as a particularly unpalatable tour of service by most Varushkan soldiers until it was destroyed by invading armies out of the Mallum in Summer 384YE.
-While most of the Druj have been driven from the area eastward in to the the Forest of Ulnak, the woods are home to a disturbing number of unpleasant insects and poisonous creatures that seem to enjoy feasting on human blood.
+While most of the Druj have been driven from the area eastward into the Forest of Ulnak, the woods are home to a disturbing number of unpleasant insects and poisonous creatures that seem to enjoy feasting on human blood.
 During the Summer Solstice 385YE the Imperial Senate, following an appraisal, voted to authorise supplying equipment to the Dreamers of the Dark Forest - a sept who chose to not relocate to Skarsind.
 Both the Varushkan and Highborn National Assembly voted to enact mandates to encourage military units to train the sept which has seen the Dreamers push the Druj guerrillas from the region.

 Galath Fields